Olivier Aubin-Mercier: Professional Fighters League

 It was announced on early March, 2020, that Aubin-Mercier signed with Professional Fighters League.

 2021 season

 Aubin-Mercier was expected to make his PFL debut against Joilton Lutterbach on April 23, 2021, at PFL 1.
 However, in March, he pulled out of the bout due to injury.

 Aubin-Mercier faced Marcin Held at PFL 4 on June 10, 2021.
 He won the fight via unanimous decision, earning his first victory in the promotion.

 Aubin-Mercier was scheduled to face Natan Schulte on August 13, 2021, at PFL 7.
-However on August 4, it was announced that Schulte whad to pull out of the matchup and was replaced by Darrell Horcher.
+However on August 4, it was announced that Schulte had to pull out of the matchup and was replaced by Darrell Horcher.
 At weigh-ins, Horcher weighed in at 159.25 pounds, missing weight by 3.25 pounds.
 The bout proceeded at catchweight and he was fined 20% of his purse, which went to Aubin-Mercier who won the bout via unanimous decision.